 9. Question Guru

-The Question Guru creates questions that will help group members understand the text better.
+The Question Guru creates and/or ask questions that will help group members understand the text better.

 The QAR or Question-Answer Relationship reading strategy facilitates fifth grade learners in categorizing questions into four groups: